Dig Deep: Spring 2026 Conference Schedule

 Conference Sessions

-9 AM Worship: Tammy Iroku accompanied by Akin Oyedele
+9 AM: Worship, Tammy Iroku accompanied by Akin Oyedele

 ~ Devotions: David Dinkins

-~ Prayer: Joyce Dinkins
+~ Prayer: Joyce Dinkins LIVE

-10 AM Xochi Dixon, Writing Rhyme
+10 AM: Xochitl Dixon, Writing in Rhyme

-12 PM Lunchtime networking with Joyce and friends
+12 PM: Lunchtime networking with Joyce and friends

-2 PM Lisa Crayton, Research for Children’s Books
+2 PM: Lisa Crayton, Research for Children’s Books

-3 PM Victoria Saunders McAfee, Writing on Tough Topics
+3 PM: Victoria Saunders McAfee, Writing on Tough Topics

-4 PM Bruce Barbour, Barbour Literary Management 10 Questions About Pros and Cons of Indie Publishing
+4 PM: Bruce Barbour, Barbour Literary Management 10 Questions About Pros and Cons of Indie Publishing

-5 PM Joyce Dinkins: Go, Know, Grow book proposals workshop
+5 PM: Joyce Dinkins, Go, Know, GrowTM book proposals workshop (continued)

 Friday